 - It’s also possible to copy the badge from the same menu and use it as a base for a new badge.
 This can be done by clicking copy.
 This way it’s possible to effectively benefit from texts that are ready.

 - It’s also possible to delete the badge via the same menu by clicking delete.

 A milestone badge (or meta badge) is a “super badge” associated with a collection of “smaller” badges.
 A milestone badge is automatically awarded to an earner when all required badges in the pathway have been issued.

 The role of a milestone badge in the badge system is determined by the issuer.
 It can be the final step in a pathway, it can express access to a “higher level”, or it can be a compilation or a summary badge.

 Please note that required badges in the pathway can be issued in any order.
 This makes it possible for earners to progress at their own pace.

 NB!
 It’s also possible to issue a milestone badge as a single badge even if the badges associated with the milestone badge have not been accomplished by the badge earner.

 Creating a milestone badge

 After this, click Creator tools and choose Milestone badges.
 Click Create new milestone badge.
 Choose a badge from your badge library.
 Then add the required badges in the pathway which need to be earned for the milestone badge.
-It’s possible to require specific badges to be earned to get the milestone badge (all) or a specific amount of badges from a group of badges (for example three badges out of five need to be earned in order to get the milestone badge).
-Save the new milestone badge in the end.
+It’s possible to require specific badges to be earned to get the milestone badge (all), or a specific amount of badges from a group of badges (for example, three badges out of five need to be earned in order to get the milestone badge).
+Save the new milestone badge at the end.